Ford GT: Aerodynamics

 The most prominent exterior features of the new GT are the open airflow tunnels built into the rear fenders of the car, referred to as the 'flying buttresses'.
 These large aerodynamic elements, enabled by the compact V6 engine and pushrod suspension design, channel air around the teardrop-shaped cockpit over the rear spoiler for increased downforce.
 The front end of the GT features a GT40-inspired cutaway nose and vents in the hood that pass oncoming air over the top of the car.
 The rear features a large diffuser and hollow circular tail lights that expel air taken in by vents built into the flying buttresses.

 The active rear spoiler of the GT can adjust and adapt to different driving conditions and modes depending on how much downforce is needed.
 In Track mode, a gurney flap will extend from the trailing edge of the wing to further increase downforce, and the wing will flip vertical to help stop the car under heavy braking.

 Performance

-The new GT has a claimed top speed of 216 mph, and has a power to weight ratio of 0.43 hp per kilogram.
+The GT has a claimed top speed of 216 mph, and has a power to weight ratio of 0.43 hp per kilogram.
 In steady-state cornering on a skidpad, the GT can achieve 1.11 g of lateral acceleration, and the car is capable of braking from 70 mph to a stop in 145 ft.
 Independent acceleration figures are provided below.